keresztalina/cds_2024/README.md

 This is my repository for the Cultural Data Science Course.
+All course materials will be found here.